Isiah Kiner-Falefa Player Props: Yankees vs. White Sox

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has eight doubles, a triple, six home runs and 24 walks while hitting .251.
+- Kiner-Falefa is batting .250 with eight doubles, a triple, six home runs and 24 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.